 Additional night in Arusha: $460 (single or double room), including airport transfer

 - 5 nights in luxurious, yet authentic African safari lodges: 1 night in Arusha and 4 nights by the Serengeti's Lake Ndutu

-- 4 nights in a luxury waterfront hotel in the center of Zanzibar's Stone Town
+- 4 nights in a an opulent waterfront hotel in the center of Zanzibar's Stone Town

 - 9 breakfasts, 6 lunches, 6 dinners.
 All dinners include bottled water and a drink (alcoholic or non-alcoholic)